Meet Founder and Principal Attorney Genesis Fisher

-Prior to starting her law firm, Ms. Fisher fought for the rights of indigent clients as a public defender with the Legal Aid Society.
+Prior to starting the firm, Ms. Fisher spent eight years fighting for the rights of indigent clients as a public defender with the Legal Aid Society.
 She started her legal career at the Southern Poverty Law Center, where she worked on national civil rights issues and Alabama jail and women's prison reform.
 Ms. Fisher became interested in public interest law while working as the Coordinator of Volunteers at the Washington Legal Clinic for the Homeless in D.C.

 Ms. Fisher graduated from Smith College and New York University School of Law.
 At Smith, she completed the prestigious Leadership Program, was a School for Social Work Community Intern, a 2-time Track and Field All-American, and a recipient of the Barbara Jordan Prize for the Study of Law.
-Ms. Fisher was also active in law school.
-She was a Student Articles Development Editor for the Review of Law and Social Change, enjoyed the Capitol Defender Clinic, and interned with the NAACP LDF.
-Ms. Fisher received the New York State Bar Association’s Minority Environmental Fellowship and subsequently interned at the Environmental Protection Agency, Region 2 office.
+In law school, she was an editor on the Review of Law and Social Change, took the Capitol Defender Clinic, and interned with the NAACP LDF.
+She received the New York State Bar Association’s Minority Environmental Fellowship and subsequently interned at the Environmental Protection Agency.
 Law school's highlight was taking Trial and Appellate Advocacy with Justice Sotomayor (then a Second Circuit Court Judge).

 Conflict Resolution Affiliations